Community Service & Volunteering for Groups

 What talents and experiences are volunteers interested in sharing in this group effort?
 For instance, the marketing director may not want to help with marketing efforts as a volunteer but, rather, share her talents at basic home repair.

 Do members of your group want to bring family members along to volunteer?
-The nonprofit you assist will tell you if this is acceptable (it probably will NOT be; you may need volunteers to provide childcare for other volunteers).
+The nonprofit you assist will tell you if this is acceptable (it probably will NOT be; you may need volunteers to provide childcare for other volunteers in order for them to participate).

 If you are participating in an employee-based group volunteering activity on company time, or if you are taking vacation time to volunteer on behalf of the company, make sure you have permission and support from your immediate supervisor.